koonyook/mocapDataViewer/README.md

 More details about the dataset and download link at https://koonyook.github.io/mocap_dataset/

 ## Navigation Control
-- Click at the display to start navigation, Esc to exit navigation.
+- Click at the display to start navigation.
+- Esc to exit navigation.
 - User cursor to look around.
 - '0' to reset perspective.
 - Q W E